 These insurance policies cover the most common risks of talent acquisition.

 A business owner's policy, or BOP, is a cost-effective way for recruiters and recruitment agencies to buy general liability coverage and commercial property insurance together.

 This policy covers basic business risks, such as a client tripping on the front step of your agency.
 Bundle it with commercial property insurance for savings in a business owner’s policy.

 A professional liability policy covers legal fees when a recruiting firm or headhunter is sued for unsatisfactory work.
 It's sometimes referred to as errors and omissions insurance (E&O).

 Most states require workers' comp for recruiting businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-Commercial auto insurance covers financial losses when a recruitment agency's vehicle is involved in an accident.
-It's required for vehicles registered to a business.
+This type of insurance covers financial losses when a recruitment agency's vehicle is involved in an accident.
+Most states require this coverage for vehicles registered to a business.